abnormalstudent/GazeEstimation/README.md

 `Spatial-Net.ipynb` contains my implementation of DenseNet neural network (paritally) and also SpaNet, which was used to fit XGaze dataset, but no luck - after 50-60 hours of training, it was able to achieve only 10 degrees angular error, and more than that, it was slower than ResGaze.

+* `modules` - all implemented models
+* `src` - all important helper functions
+* `face_detection` - [BlazeNet](https://arxiv.org/pdf/1907.05047.pdf) implementation (it's not mine, but I forgot to save link to source).
+Allows to predict face bounding box using <1ms time on GPU.
+Didn't use it in the project, though.

+# Algorithms for gaze estimation

-# Regression from eye images
+## Regression from eye images
 | Model                                  | Test Error                    |   Train size/Amount of epochs |   Model size   |
 |:---------------------------------------|:-----------------------------:|:-----------------------------:|:---------------|
 | GazeNet (7 conv, 1 dense, w/o BN)      |           0.91                |       10240/70                |    8.7 Mb      |